Kamal-Alfawaz/JimPlannerNew/README.md

 How to run:

-If you have an android device it is highly recommended to download the expo go application right now, the steps still apply to all:
+If you have an android device it is highly recommended to download the expo go application on the play store instead, the steps still apply to all:

 1) run `'npm install'` in the terminal (make sure node is installed in your computer as it is needed to run npm)
 2) run in the terminal `'npx expo start'`